GoodValts/only-test-task/README.md

 ## Custom_data

-You can open `src/lib/data.json` and edit data as you want.
+Open `src/lib/data.json` and edit data as you want.
 Also, you can create your own data file and change import in `src/app/components/HistoricalDates/HistoricalDates.tsx`

 ```
 {